 You’re going to learn so much about yourself.
 You will gain confidence.
 You will reach a new audience.
 You will gain credibility.
 You will stand out from your competitors.
 You will provide value.
 Your words will live forever online.

 Who doesn’t want all those things?

-So weather you’re a writer or not, weather you know it already or not— if you’ve been doing something for a long time, went to school for your work, or just have a passion for what you do you already have great blog posts in you.
+So whether you’re a writer or not, whether you know it already or not— if you’ve been doing something for a long time, went to school for your work, or just have a passion for what you do you already have great blog posts in you.